 Meanwhile, the critters, birds, lizards, and insect life are taking advantage of an undisturbed area to nest, forage, and overwinter.
 We invite you to follow our progress and evolution by joining Our Mailing List for updates.

-THE GOOD BUG GARDEN IN THE DEMONSTRATION GARDEN
+THE GOOD BUG GARDEN in the DEMONSTRATION GARDEN

 By: Linda McLean

-This project is a labor of love, complete with vision, dedication, perseverance, teamwork, friendship and hope.
+This project was a labor of love, complete with vision, dedication, perseverance, teamwork, friendship and hope.
 There are so many ways that participation in this endeavor can just make you feel good, that it’s easy to realize the hard work is well worth the effort.

 This area will showcase four subject areas that are very important to the overall health of our community: